Federal appeals court says Trump unlawfully invoked the Alien Enemies Act for deportations

 “At least twenty-one days’ notice is required,” she wrote.

-In addition to shooting down Trump’s claim that there was “predatory incursion” by the gang in the US, the majority ruling said that Trump also incorrectly said that an “invasion” was occurring and warranted his use of the wartime authority.
 The law is designed to be invoked if the US is at war with another country, or a foreign nation has invaded the US or threatened to do so.

-The migrants “are likely to succeed in demonstrating that the proclamation cannot be supported either by the existence of a declared war or an invasion,” Southwick wrote, referring to Trump’s presidential proclamation invoking the law.
+When Trump invoked it earlier this year to target alleged members of Tren de Aragua, which he has designated a foreign terrorist organization, he claimed they “have unlawfully infiltrated the United States and are conducting irregular warfare and undertaking hostile actions against the United States.”

+More than 200 alleged members of the gang were quickly loaded on to military planes and flown to El Salvador, where they were imprisoned in the country’s notorious mega-prison until July, when they were flown back to their home country in exchange for 10 US nationals.

+A series of fast-moving legal challenges quickly frustrated Trump’s ability to continue using the law for deportations, and since March, no additional removals have happened pursuant to Trump’s proclamation invoking the wartime authority.

 This story has been updated with additional details.